ranranrunforit/RAG/README.md

 **[RAG Agents with LLMs](./RAG%20Agents%20with%20LLMs)**

-This project contains a Retrieval-Augmented Generation (RAG) system with large language models.

 - **Microservices and Environment Setup:** Establishing a robust execution environment
 - **LLM Interaction and Embedding Models:** Accessing and working with NVIDIA’s endpoints and embedding models
 - **Document Processing and Vector Stores:** Loading, chunking, and indexing documents for semantic retrieval